 Formatting Your Bibliography

 To make sure that your writing is professional and uniform, there are several different writing styles.
-These styles help to dictate what your bibliography will look like.
-By following the rules for formatting, titles and entries, you can make sure that your work is perfect.
+These styles help to dictate what your bibliography will look like and the template you should follow.
+By sticking to the rules for formatting, titles and entries, you can make sure that your work is perfect.